Popular Things to Do and See in Leitrim, Sligo and Enniskillen

 Most Popular Things to See in Leitrim

-Like our home in France this region of Ireland is an idyllic ‘back water’ where you can step off the ‘hamster wheel’ and take stock of life.
+This region of Ireland is an idyllic ‘back water’ where you can step off the ‘hamster wheel’ and take stock of life.
 Our location in Glenfarne, N. Leitrim is just a stones throw from the Counties of Cavan, Donegal, Sligo and Mayo.
-This location offers the best of country living with its abundance of lakes, rich landscape and incredible fauna and flora.
+This location offers the best of country living with its abundance of lakes, rich landscape, monolithic monuments, waterfalls and incredible fauna and flora.
 The Wild Atlantic Way with its many sandy beaches and Top Surfing locations is only 30kms away and if its shopping you're looking for Sligo city and Enniskillen offer an array of 'individual, boutique shops and high street stores.

-- The WB Yeats Trail - 'Yeats2015', the national and international celebration of WB Yeats to mark the150 yearssince Irelands most famous poet and was born on June 13th 1865.
+- The WB Yeats Trail - Take a tour of Ireland's most famous national and international poet.
 He received the Nobel Prize for Literature in December 1923, the first Irish man to do so.
-Many events to take place throughout 2015 in Sligo and on Yeats Day on 11th June in the poets 'spiritual home' of Sligo and throughout Ireland.
-He is buried in Drumcliffe, just outside Sligo city.
+He is buried in Drumcliffe, just outside Sligo city 30kms away.

 - The Organic Centre at Rossiner – the oldest Organic Garden in Ireland with Eco shop, potato day, inspirational garden and great Cafe week